Mindset Check: Expense or Investment?

 When the Time Came for Me to Get a New Coach:

-As my coaching practice grew through word of mouth, I felt increasingly passionate about using this approach to helping people pursue their authentic paths, stop letting fear hold them back, and experience more peace and joy in their lives.
+As my coaching practice grew, I felt increasingly passionate about using this approach to helping people pursue their authentic paths, stop letting fear hold them back, and to experience more peace and joy in their lives.

 I wished I could coach at a full-time capacity but I didn’t feel confident I could earn enough money to make it work, so I never took the risk to try and make that happen - and I valued and enjoyed elements of my work in various organizations, too.

-At age 39, I gave birth to my first child (my son Tosh) and during that maternity year with him, I started having inklings that when the time came to resume paid work, I would love to step up and find a way to wholeheartedly pursue my vocation.
+At age 39, I gave birth to my first child (my son, Tosh) and during that maternity year with him, I started having inklings that when the time came to resume paid work, I would love to find a way to wholeheartedly pursue my vocation.
 I wanted to focus 100% on the dynamic, creative work that felt most soulful and vital to me - and I wanted to commit to it full-time.

 I also recognized that, as a parent and partner, I was no longer responsible for predominantly myself and I needed to take more seriously my financial health and ability to make a decent livelihood.